antuvarghese/instagram-auto-login/README.md

 3.place chromedriver.exe in the same folder (you can download depending on your browser) 4.run (python3 autologin_instagram.py)

+#Issues
+If any issues in python code ensure that:
+  1.all files are in same folder
+  2.selenium is properly installed
+  3.chromedriver is according to your chrome version 4.python is latest
+  5.wordlist file name is not changed

 #wordlist
 It is a text file with username and password.Here it is only a demo.You can customize and replace it with your credentials.
-Clear the text file and add your values.
+Clear the text file and add your values.Don't change wordlist file name,only change it contents.

 Note:THIS IS ONLY FOR EDUCATIONAL PURPOSE.DON'T MISUSE IT!